 - Motion for reconsideration

-Avoiding common procedural problems with DOD contracts appeal cases: many cases appealed to the Armed Services Board of Contract Appeals when there was no legal contracting officer final decision.
+Avoiding common procedural problems with DOD contracts appeal cases: many cases appealed to the Armed Services Board of Contract Appeals for government contract disputes when there was no legal contracting officer final decision.
 Meeting the requirements of the Contract Disputes Act is one of the most highly litigated issues.
 Federal government contractors use our legal expertise to avoid costly legal mistakes.
 The goal of our appeals lawyer is to focus on the legal merits of the case and to convince the ASBCA make a decision that the agency committed a legal error or violated procurement laws.

 For example, when an appeals case is filed but the contractor failed to submit a signed certification to Contracting Officer prior to filing appeal, the ASBCA will dismiss the case for lack of jurisdiction.
 See ASBCA Nos.
 60814, 60864 (June 1, 2017).
 See also Andrews Contracting Services, LLC, ASBCA Decisions No. 60808 (May 22, 2017) (ASBCA dismisses the appeal because contractor’s Request for Equitable Adjustment did not request a Contracting Officer’s decision and, therefore, was not a CDA claim).
 These are all costly legal mistakes that can be avoided by using experienced government contract lawyers at Watson & Associates, LLC.